jsl6ul/docker_apps/docs/README.md

 # Traefik certificate

 The default configuration of traefik required a certificate.
-You can disable TLS using `common_traefik_tls: false`, you can use a self-signed certificate, or you can use let's encrypt.
+You can disable TLS using `dapp_common_traefik_tls: false`, you can use a self-signed certificate, or you can use let's encrypt.

-Add your certificate to `traefik_certificate`:
+Add your certificate to `dapp_traefik_certificate`:

 ```
-traefik_certificate:
+dapp_traefik_certificate:
   crt: |
     -----BEGIN CERTIFICATE-----
     MIID8TCCAtmgAwIBAgIUZgmYURoJzmqPSh4HxHQ7oUd8b84wDQYJKoZIhvcNAQEL